fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 ## Repository Contents

 - `./Student`
-  - Student's Challenge Guide
+  - Student challenge guides
 - `./Student/Resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
+  - Resource files, sample code, scripts, etc. (Packaged by the coach and provided to students at the start of the event)
 - `./Coach`
-  - Coach's Guide and related files
+  - Coach guide and related files
 - `./Coach/Solutions`
-  - Solution files with completed example answers to a challenge
+  - Solution files with completed example answers to challenges

 ## Remarks